MicrosoftDocs/azure-docs/articles/sentinel/notebook-get-started.md

 ms.date: 08/23/2021
 ---

-# Tutorial: Configure notebooks with MSTICPy
+# Tutorial: Get started with Jupyter notebooks and MSTICPy in Azure Sentinel

-This tutorial describes how to run the **Getting Started Guide For Azure Sentinel ML Notebooks** notebook, which focuses on setup activities with Azure Sentinel notebooks and basic queries.
+This tutorial describes how to run the **Getting Started Guide For Azure Sentinel ML Notebooks** notebook, which sets up basic configurations for running Jupyter notebooks in Azure Sentinel and running simple data queries.

 The **Getting Started Guide for Azure Sentinel ML Notebooks** notebook uses MSTICPy, a Python library of Cybersecurity tools built by Microsoft, which provides threat hunting and investigation functionality.